 The WHO target for exclusive breastfeeding is 50% until 2025.
-It reached 46% in 2019.9 In Indonesia, the number of infants receiving exclusive breastfeeding in 2019 was 67.74%.
+It reached 46% in 2019.
+In Indonesia, the number of infants receiving exclusive breastfeeding in 2019 was 67.74%.
 The data showed that the number of infants receiving exclusive breastfeeding in East Java in 2019 was 78.3%.
-This coverage has increased other than in 2018 when it was 76.8%.10 Data from Riskesdas 2018 stated that the percentage of exclusive breastfeeding in Gresik Regency was 64.6% of 3121 infants aged 0-6 months.
+This coverage has increased other than in 2018 when it was 76.8%.
+Data from Riskesdas 2018 stated that the percentage of exclusive breastfeeding in Gresik Regency was 64.6% of 3121 infants aged 0-6 months.
 This has decreased from 2017, when it reached 74%.
-This coverage does not reach the government target of 77%, and in 2018, for Driyorejo sub-district, the coverage of exclusive breastfeeding was only 52.4%.11
+This coverage does not reach the government target of 77%, and in 2018, for Driyorejo subdistrict, the coverage of exclusive breastfeeding was only 52.4%.
+In the coverage of exclusive breastfeeding was only 52.4%.

-The postpartum stress condition is common experienced by women after giving birth.^{12,13} This refers to feelings of sadness or irritability that occur in the period ranging from 2 to 10 days after delivery.14 The psychological factor is one of the factor groupings that occur within individuals that can affect the decision to do something.
-The psychological factors are affected by three internal factors, specifically motivation, perception, and attitude.15 Psychological capital is one of the capacities that help an individual to develop and influence their individual work behavior.
+The postpartum stress condition is common experienced by women after giving birth.
+12,13 This refers to feelings of sadness or irritability that occur in the period ranging from 2 to 10 days after delivery.14 The psychological factor is one of the factor groupings that occur within individuals that can affect the decision to do something.
+The psychological factors are affected by three internal factors, specifically motivation, perception, and attitude.
+15 Psychological capital is one of the capacities that help an individual to develop and influence their individual work behavior.
 Besides that, psychological capital is a positive capacity that is included in positive organizational behavior.
-Individuals with the highest psychological capital feel more positive effects, therefore psychological capital is identified as an enabler, despite facing many obstacles to imagining success.^{16,17} Previous study showed that psychological capital is needed to provide exclusive breastfeeding.18
+Individuals with the highest psychological capital feel more positive effects, therefore psychological capital is identified as an enabler, despite facing many obstacles to imagining success.
+16,17 Previous study showed that psychological capital is needed to provide exclusive breastfeeding.18